panel-attack/panel-game/docs/stages.md

 Defines which music style should be used.
 Available options are "normal" and "dynamic".

+#### music_volume

+Defines a multiplier for the stage's music relative to the game volume.
+The default multiplier is 1, meaning no change to music volume.
+Values can be between 0 and 1.

 ##### normal

 The default option that is used if music_style is not specified in the configuration.